 A new extension of the pipeline, called the Keystone XL pipeline, would expand the reach of the Keystone pipeline network by adding a segment from Oklahoma to the Gulf Coast of Texas.
 The Keystone XL pipeline would also carve out a new route from Alberta to Nebraska.
 This extension would total over 1,700 miles of new pipeline.
 (Take a look at this Keystone pipeline map for more information.)

 Is Canada a big supplier of U.S. oil?Yes.
-In fact, Canada is the single largest supplier of crude oil for the United States, providing more oil than even Saudi Arabia.
+In fact, Canada is the single largest supplier of crude oil to the United States, providing more oil than even Saudi Arabia.
 Much of that oil, however, is known as "tar sands oil," a combination of clay, sand and bitumen.
 Bitumen is a thick, heavy black oil that needs to be heavily processed and refined to get the oil to a useable form.

-Is oil from tar sands different from other oil sources?Yes.
+Is oil from tar sands different from other oil sources?Very different.
 Because tar sands -- also called oil sands -- aren't in liquid form, they can't be pumped out of the ground like other sources of oil.
 Instead, tar sands are mined using open-pit or strip-mining techniques.
 Getting the oil out of the tar sands is a more complex process, too, requiring extensive extraction, separation and refining before it can even be moved through a pipeline.
 All this extra processing means that tar sands oil is more expensive to deliver and has a bigger environmental impact, with greenhouse gas emissions that are estimated to be about 20 percent greater than other oil sources.

 Is that the only problem with the Keystone pipeline?That's just one problem.
 A larger and thornier issue is the proposed route of the new Keystone XL pipeline, which travels directly over the Ogallala Aquifer, an enormous -- and enormously important -- underground lake of water that extends from South Dakota to Texas.
 The Ogallala Aquifer provides drinking water for millions of people and irrigates a whopping 20 percent of America's agricultural harvest.
 An oil leak into the Ogallala would have devastating effects on residents, businesses and farmland in the Great Plains.
 (This NRDC report has a map of the Ogallala Aquifer and the Keystone pipeline network.)